kelpdotkelp/Algae/README.md

 ### Requirements

-Please install PyVISA by following the installation guide at:
+All devices require PyVISA.
+Please install it by following the installation guide at:

 https://pyvisa.readthedocs.io/en/latest/introduction/getting.html